ZachMoffee/ZachMoffee/README.md

 # Good Morning!
 Good Evening!
 Good Afternoon or Goodnight!
 Im going to try to make the best use of this space as I can.
-- 🔭 Im all over the place when it comes to projects Im working on, I think of something then I start it thats all -🌱 Nothing Im learning right now is fancy enough, I'll update this when I get to colledge!
+- 🔭 Im all over the place when it comes to projects Im working on, I think of something then I start it thats all
+- 💻You can learn more about me on this site that my brother had me make mofeogunsulire.com -🌱 Nothing Im learning right now is fancy enough, I'll update this when I get to colledge!
 - 👯 I can learn things quick so if you need a hand for easy to learn or medium to learn tasks that you dont wanna do Im always here...
 (I think)
 - 📫 Reach me through my older brother! @kennydukor